 Master-class by: Irina Lisitsa

-Put the stabilizer onto the outer ring of the hoop with the paper layer on top.
+Put it on the outer ring with the paper layer facing up.

-Put the inner ring on the top of it and press it inside to secure the stabilizer.
+Put the inner ring onto the stabilizer and press it down.

-With the sharp edge of the scissors cut only the paper layer of your stabilizer.
+With the sharp end of scissors cut the paper layer along the lines.

 Take off the paper layer of stabilizer, to free the sticky side.

 When the embroidery is completed, take the embroidery design off the stabilizer.